Fractionally-Supervised Classification: Applications

+The Italian wine data \citep{forina86} consist of 13 chemical and physical properties of 178 wines from three different grape cultivars.
+This data set can be accessed through the {\tt gclus} package \citep{gclus} for {\sf R} \citep{Rteam}.
+The values of $\avgari$ for the competing methods are plotted in Figure~\ref{wine}.
+Note that data are too scarce to run $\fda$ on less than 30\% of the data.
+Consequently, the support of $\fda$ is the set $\{30, 40, \dots, 90\}$.
+Similarly, $\fclust$ is only supported for $p \in \{10, 20, \dots, 70\}$.

-The average ARI for the competing methods of FSC when applied to the wine data are plotted in Figure \ref{wine}.
-When less than half the data are labelled, classification performed better than DA; however, when $p\geq50$, DA outperformed classification.
-Note that DA could not be run on less than 30\% of the data.
-Model-based clustering performed consistently poor for all values $p$ and could not be fit when $p> 70$.
-The clustering results obtained by $\fari$ were consistently larger than any species of classification.
-To put another way, none of the values of $\ariopt$ (as indicated by the labels in Figure \ref{wine}) were found to be equal to 0, 0.5 or 1.
-The largest gain in performance can be seen at $p=50$ where $\fhat{\lambda_{0.8}}$ attains an average ARI of 0.948.
-In comparison, the average ARI attained by $\fclust$, $\fclass$ and $\fda$, is 0.420, 0.865, and 0.875, respectively. $\fscn$ performed well when $p\leq50$ but produced suboptimal results when the percentage of labeled data surpassed 50\%.
-The clustering results of $\fscmax$ were better than all competing species and in some cases ($p \leq 20, p \geq 80$) attained average ARI values comparable to $\fari$.
+When $p\leq50$, $\fclass$ performs better than $\fda$; however, when more than half of the data are labelled, $\fda$ outperforms $\fclass$ (Figure~\ref{wine}).
+The clustering results obtained by $\fari$ are consistently better than for any species of classification, hence all values of $\ariopt$ --- as indicated by the labels in Figure~\ref{wine} --- are non-species.
+In fact, for all but one split ($p=90)$, {the optimal weight is 0.8.} The largest gain in performance can be seen at $p=40$, where $\fhat{{0.8}}$ attains an average ARI of 0.926.
+In comparison, the average ARI values attained by $\fclust$, $\fclass$, and $\fda$ are 0.457, 0.857, and 0.760, respectively.